cransom/surface-pro-3-nixos/README.md

 ## Suspend

 Suspend to ram works.
-I haven't had a successful resume from hibernation.
+I've had some failures resuming from hibernation.
+Either it will finish with a blank screen or wifi driver will be in a state that requires a reboot.

 # Install